 Roast the tenderloin until an instant-read meat thermometer indicates an internal temperature of 135 degrees for medium rare or 145 degrees for medium.
+The USDA considers beef cooked at a minimum temperature of 145 degrees Fahrenheit.
 A two to three pound tenderloin will take 30 to 40 minutes to reach medium rare and 45 to 50 minutes to reach medium.
 A four to five pound beef tenderloin will take 50 to 60 minutes to reach medium rare and 60 to 70 minutes to reach medium.

 Transfer the tenderloin to a serving dish, cover it with aluminum foil and let it rest for 15 to 20 minutes.
 The internal temperature continues to rise for a few minutes.
 After about 15 minutes, the meat relaxes and becomes more tender.
 The juices that have collected in the center of the tenderloin redistribute evenly throughout the roast.

 Deglaze the pan, if you want to serve the tenderloin au jus.
 Stir in 1/4 to 1/2 cup of quality consommé or beef broth into the roasting pan.
 Scrape the pan drippings off the bottom of the pan as you bring the broth to a boil.
-Heat the liquid for several minutes to reduce it and concentrate the flavors.
+Simmer the liquid for several minutes to reduce it, or cut the liquid in half, and concentrate the flavors.

 Fresh ground pepper